St Afan's Church, Llanafan: History

 The original church on the site is credited to Saint Afan in the 6th century.

+Gerald of Wales, the 12th century clergyman and historian, told a tale of "what happened, in the reign of Henry I, King of the English, to the castellan of Radnor castle, in the territory of Builth, which is not far away, being adjacent to his own lands, which he himself had conquered".
+This man and his dogs spent a night in the church of Saint Afan.
+They had been hunting near Builth.
+At first light the knight awoke to find that all his dogs had gone mad and he himself was completely blind.
+The blind knight joined the crusade and went to Jerusalem where he was led into battle and died an honourable death.

 During the medieval period, the church was an outlying chapelry of Llanbadarn Fawr.
 The church lies within the upper division of the hundred of Ilar of Cardiganshire.
 For a great many years the tithes went to the Chichesters of Arlington, Devon, England.
 They are not known to have contributed to the church building, which for centuries was accepted as the responsibility of the Vaughan family of Trawsgoed.

 In 1741, John Vaughan, 2nd Viscount Lisburne, was buried at Llanafan church in the family vault, and since then heads of the family and their wives have usually been buried there.
 The church was substantially remodelled early in the 19th century and completely rebuilt in 1873 by Ernest Vaughan, 4th Earl of Lisburne.
 A notable grave in the churchyard is that of Joseph Butler, a gamekeeper on the Vaughans' Trawsgoed estate, who was shot dead by a poacher, Wil Cefn Coch, in 1868.
 The killer escaped to Paddy's Run, Ohio (near present-day Morgan in Butler County), with the help of local people and died there in 1920.